darrylwest/ts-auth-service/README.md

 **Error Responses:**
 - `400 Bad Request`: Missing email/password or invalid email format
 - `401 Unauthorized`: Invalid email or password (user not found)
-- `404 Not Found`: User profile not found in system
 - `500 Internal Server Error`: Server error during sign-in

 **Note:** The returned token is a Firebase custom token that should be exchanged for an ID token on the client side using the Firebase SDK.